Opuntia monacantha: Description

 Opuntia monacantha is a succulent, thorny shrub that grows almost tree-like with several branches and profusely expanded crown in branches that reaches a height of up to 5 meters.
 The oval to elongated shoots narrowed at the base are shiny green.
 They are quite thin and 4 to 10 inches long.
 The widely spaced areoles have brownish glochids.
-The straight thorn (rarely 2 to 3 are present) is brown and between 3 and 4 centimeters long.
+The straight spine (rarely 2 to 3 are present) is brown and between 3 and 4 centimeters long.

 The dark yellow flowers reach a diameter of up to 8 centimeters.
-The pear-shaped, red fruits are thornless and up to 7 centimeters long.
+The pear-shaped, red fruits are spineless and up to 7 centimeters long.

 Distribution

 It is native to Argentina, Brazil, Paraguay, and Uruguay and is naturalised in Australia and South Africa up to altitudes of 1000 meters.
 Its natural habitats are subtropical or tropical moist lowland forest and sandy shores.